shafferma08/trivia-game/overview.md

 7. In the end, adds a click listener to the "Play Again" button which reloads the page when clicked.

-Let's break it down in more detail.
 Here are the key parts of the code:

 ### Importing JSON files